RasaHQ/rasa/README.md

 Poetry doesn't include any solution that can help to resolve merge conflicts in the lock file `poetry.lock` by default.
 However, there is a great tool called [poetry-merge-lock](https://poetry-merge-lock.readthedocs.io/en/latest/).
-Here is how users can install it:
+Here is how you can install it:

 ```bash
 pip install poetry-merge-lock